stencillogic/Start-with-Rust-fast/README.md

 # Learn Rust fast

 This is a shorter version of the official [Rust tutorial](https://doc.rust-lang.org/book/title-page.html) (The Rust Programming Language book).
-It may come in handy if you feel confident and want to start using Rust quickly, or if you want to refresh  knwoledge on some rarely used feature.
+It may come in handy if you want to start with Rust quickly.

 ## Table of contents.